Values, variables, and pointers

 Initializing expressions

 Storage in Carbon is initialized using initializing expressions.
-Their evaluation produces an initialized object in the storage, although that object may still be unformed.
+Their evaluation takes a result location as an implicit input, and produces an initialized object at that location, although that object may still be unformed.

 Future work: More details on initialization and unformed objects should be added to the design from the proposal #257, see #1993.
 When added, it should be linked from here for the details on the initialization semantics specifically.